craigfay/brain_forest/markdown/Continuity.md

 A "continuum" is not inherently well defined.
 For example, lines, curves, planes, time, and space are all potentially different types of continuums.

 The ancient Greeks were interested in how to construct a ruler.
 They had a type of Geometry called [[Affine Geometry]], which is the geometry of a straight edge.
 This can be combined quite nicely with the notion of parallelism to construct a ruler geometrically using similar triangles.
-Notice that this requires no notion of curves or even perpindicularity.
+Notice that this requires no notion of curves or even perpendicularity.

 ![Ruler Construction](/media/ruler_construction.png)